Shopify Inventory level Indicator Report

 The Inventory Level Indicator report holds the data you need to make inventory replenishment decisions.

 This Shopify report enables you to determine whether stocks are sufficient for your needs or not based on the product category.
 The indicated level varies depending on what’s being sold.
-A fast-moving product will have its quantity level as Low even if it has the same stock quantity as a slow-moving product, which will be shown as High.
-There are three indicator levels: Low, Medium, and High.

 Understanding the Inventory Level Indicator Report